Light rail is changing how we move around Canberra.

 Why is light rail important for Canberra?

-ACT Labor has led the debate on light rail for years because we believe in high quality public transport to keep Canberra moving as our city grows.
+ACT Labor has led the debate on light rail in Canberra for years because we believe in high quality public transport to keep Canberra moving as our city grows.

 We don’t want Canberra to experience the congestion of Sydney or Melbourne – we want the Canberra we all love to be even better.